Requirements of Informed Consent

 • Statement that the participant’s participation is voluntary

 • Statement that the participant may withdraw from the study, or any activity which is part of the study (e.g., choose not to answer any specific question or questions or engage in any particular activity), and the specific requirements/limitations regarding that withdrawal (e.g., anonymous data cannot be withdrawn after it is submitted.)
 Do not say that the participant can withdraw "at any time", because rarely is that accurate.
 If there are consequences of withdrawal, those need to be specified.
-Your informed consent must make clear whether failure to complete an online survey will result in deletion of the previous responses or submission.
+Your informed consent form must make clear whether failure to complete an online survey will result in deletion of the previous responses or submission.
 Please note that some survey creation applications (such as Qualtrics) default to submitting unfinished surveys; therefore, you may need to change this default to have unfinished surveys deleted from the database.

 • Explanation of how the participant can withdraw their participation